 Having the dinner table covered with more food than you can possibly eat in one sitting is the hallmark of Thanksgiving, and it's hard to imagine scaling back for this once-a-year feast.
-The next day, though, the mountain of leftovers can seem a bit overwhelming, especially if you don't think you'll eat through everything any time soon.
+The next day, though, the mountain of leftovers can seem a bit overwhelming — especially if you don't think you'll eat through everything anytime soon.

 The freezer can come to your rescue and help with preventing food waste!
-Here's a list of what can (and can't) freeze well, plus how long each item will last in the freezer, so you can wisely deal with your Thanksgiving leftovers.
+Here's a list of what can (and can't) freeze well, plus how long each item will last in the freezer, so you can deal wisely with your Thanksgiving leftovers.

 Things to Remember About Freezing

-When deciding which foods to throw in the freezer, remember that if something was already frozen once after cooking (like the gravy was made ahead and frozen), I would advise not doing it again.
+When deciding which foods to throw in the freezer, remember that if something was already frozen once after cooking (like the gravy was made ahead and frozen), I would advise not to do it again.
 And try to pack each food in the smallest possible airtight container to prevent freezer burn.

-Now let's walk down each item on the Thanksgiving dinner table and see what can be frozen and what should be eaten up:
+Now let's walk down each item on the Thanksgiving dinner table and see what can be frozen and what should be eaten up.

 1. Turkey: YES